Dandelion (2014 film)

-Dandelion (Chàng trai năm ấy) is a 2014 Vietnamese romantic comedy film directed by Nguyễn Quang Huy, starring Sơn Tùng M-TP, Hari Won, Phạm Quỳnh Anh, Ngô Kiến Huy, Hứa Vĩ Văn.
+Dandelion (Chàng trai năm ấy) is a 2014 Vietnamese romantic comedy drama film directed by Nguyễn Quang Huy, starring Sơn Tùng M-TP, Hari Won, Phạm Quỳnh Anh, Ngô Kiến Huy, Hứa Vĩ Văn.
 The film's screenplay is based on the book "Bắt đầu từ một kết thúc", an autobiography about the life of the ill-fated singer Wanbi Tuấn Anh.

 Plot

-The movie is about Dinh Phong (Son Tung M-TP) and his group of friend: Ngo Kien Ha (Ngo Kien Huy), Pham Quynh Bang (Pham Quynh Anh) whose motto is "Cha so gi, chi so gia" (Afraid nothing, only afraid of getting older), a Korean girl Sky (Hari Won) and Manager Lam (Hua Vi Van) who worships money.
+The movie is about Dinh Phong (Son Tung M-TP) and his group of friend: Ngo Kien Ha (Ngo Kien Huy), Pham Quynh Bang (Pham Quynh Anh) whose motto is "Chả sợ gì, chỉ sợ già" (I'm afraid of nothing, aside aging), a Korean girl Sky (Hari Won) and Manager Lam (Hua Vi Van) who worships money.

 Dinh Phong's father passes away after being hospitalized for a while.
 One of his wishes are to keep smiling and to eat dog meat before dying.
-Dinh Phong keeps pursuing music career after the death of his father, even dreams of having a concert on his own, however Manager Lam stops it and forces him to become an actor.
+Dinh Phong keeps pursuing music career after the death of his father, even dreams of having a concert on his own, however Lam forces him to become an actor.

 At the audition, one of his eyes is sore so he visits the hospital to be diagnosed with a tumor and have to be hospitalized for a short time.
 His mom forbids him from singing but he sneaks out of the hospital to perform at liveshows.
-After leaving the hospital, Manager Lam receive a notice from the doctor informing that Dinh Phong has a cancer and only able to live for 5 years.
+After leaving the hospital, Lam receive a notice from the doctor informing that Dinh Phong has a cancer and is only able to live for 5 years maximum.

-Discovering his medical situation, although feeling desperate he still keeps trying to live positively.
-In the last liveshow, he reveals that Lam is the one who takes all of his money and hides his medical situation so he could keep performing, following his own will.
+Although feeling desperate from his diagnosis, Phong still keeps trying to live positively.
+In the last gig, he reveals that Lam is the one who took all of his money and hides his medical situation so he could keep performing, following his own will.
 Kien Ha punches Lam and they cry together.

 Previously, Phong met Lam at a bridge where Phong said: "I don't care about how long I'm able to live, but as long as I still live, please let me live the happiest life ever, let me sing as much as possible".
 Phong refuses treatments since he can't stand seeing his family worry about him.

 After battling with cancer, Dinh Phong passes away in the mourning of his family and fans.

 After his death, his friends visit him at the pagoda.
 His mother opens crab hotpot as wishes, Lam sends all of Phong's money for children living under unfortunate condition.
 Ha and Bang get married and have kids, Sky gets married many years later.